Back • Return Home

 They hear, but they don't really listen or understand."

-It is interesting to note that the term "pagan" literally translates to "rural", "rustic", "country-dweller".
-Likewise, the term "gentile" actually means "heathen".
-It seems as if some of the early Christians were part of a highly educated priestly class of Jews attempting to empower everyone outside of that group by speaking to them in ways that they could understand (i.e.: by assimilating their symbolism and reworking their mythology accordingly).
-Whereas others attempt(ed) to use that knowledge to take advantage of others who do not know it, and/or inhibit other's learning of it through their ignorance of what it really means.
+It seems as if some of the early Christians were part of a wise priestly class of Jews attempting to empower everyone outside of that group by speaking to them in ways that they could understand (e.g.: by assimilating their symbolism and reworking their mythology accordingly).
+Meanwhile, some attempt(ed) to use that knowledge to take advantage of others who do not know it, and/or inhibit other's learning of it through their ignorance of what it really means.
 Hence, Matthew 23:13 (NLT):

 What sorrow awaits you teachers of religious law and you Pharisees.
 Hypocrites!
 For you shut the door of the Kingdom of Heaven in people's faces.
 You won't go in yourselves, and you don't let others enter either.